home about resume pics writings contact

 Experience

-Systems Administrator, Arda Technologies, Mountain View, CA (part-time)
+Systems Administrator, Arda Technologies (acquired by Google), Mountain View, CA

 3/02 to 12/07